Technical Program

 A. Vandermeulen, S. Simms

-Protective Relay Networks & Their Role
+Protective Relay Networks & Their Role in the Evolution of Power Protection

 R. Farkas

-Testing & Visual Inspections for
+Comprehensive Offline Diagnostic Testing & Visual Inspections for High-Voltage Turbo Generators

 S. Gaidhu, K. Pyc, A. Shaikh

-Application of Transformer Differential
+Application of Transformer Differential Protection at Industrial Facilities: Fundamentals & Advancements

 M. Ramlachan, C. Wester, C. Washington

-Techniques for Time Synchronization &
+Techniques for Time Synchronization & Significance in Industrial Facilities

 C. Crites, D. Ransom, M. Pilon, D. Kliebert